rchavarria/blog-post-incubator/conferences/2018/t3chfest.markdown

 - +1 water everywhere
 - +1 coffee space was wider and better organized
 - +1 music in background while waiting for the talk to start
+- +1 meet and talk with people from other communities

 ## Talks